This article may contain compensated links. Please read the disclosure for more info.

 3. 7 is the added note the seventh step up from 1.
 (In this case it is a small or minor 7.
 If it would be the "big" or major 7, this would be written “Maj”).

-Another way of writing chords is with roman numerals, I IV V for example.
+Another way of writing basic piano chords is with roman numerals, like I IV V for example.
 This is a clever way of writing chord progressions since you can use them in any key.